 Kids Book Fest

-Kids Book Fest is an annual event held in partnership with the Little Bookroom, and featuring some of Australia’s most beloved children authors.
+Kids Book Fest is an event held in partnership with the Little Bookroom, and featuring some of Australia’s most beloved children authors.

 Library Volumes is a unique series of free musical events, set amongst the shelves at Fitzroy Library.
 It gives music lovers the chance to hear established and emerging musicians away from the usual bar-and-pub circuit.